speechly/docs/content/client-libraries/react/tutorial/_index.md

 Before we proceed with the app, let's take a quick detour and train a very simple and not very useful Speechly app, so that we can use it to test our integration later on.

-Go to https://api.speechly.com/dashboard/ and login (or sign up if you haven't yet) and create a new app (you can [check our Speechly Dashboard quickstart guide](/quick-start/) if you feel lost).
+Go to [Speechly Dashboard](https://api.speechly.com/dashboard/) and login (or sign up if you haven't yet) and create a new app (you can [check our Speechly Dashboard quickstart guide](/quick-start/) if you feel lost).
 Feel free to use any configuration you want, even an almost empty configuration with just "Hello world" will suffice, but make sure your app is deployed!

 {{< figure src="hello_world_config.png" alt="A simple Speechly configuration example" title="A simple Speechly configuration example" >}}